gogoymh/Pytorch-Hausdorff-Distance/README.md

 ## Output Dimension
 Output Dimension is (Batch). \
-You can use it by sum or mean after get result.
+You can use it by sum or mean after getting result.

 ## How to use
 ```
-from hausdorff_distance import torch2D_Hausdorff_distance
+from hausdorff_distance import torch2D_Hausdorff_distance as HD

 u = torch.Tensor([[[1.0, 0.0],
                    [0.0, 1.0],